lagotto/lagotto/docs/setup.md

 ```sh
 bundle exec whenever --update-crontab alm
 ```

+The crontab is automatically updated when you run capistrano (see [Installation](/docs/installation)).

 ### Filters
 Filters check all API responses of the last 24 hours for errors and potential anti-gaming activity, and they are typically run as cron job.
 They can be activated and configured (e.g. to set limits) individually in the admin panel: